KOTYA8/PiFMX/README.md

 * `-ptyn` specifies the indicates an additional description at the radio station (Programme Type Name).
 Displayed through 1 or 8 characters, example: `-ptyn 12345678`.
 * `-ct` specifies the turns on and off the time (Clock Time).
 Displayed through 1 characters, example: `-ct 1`.
 * `-ctc` specifies the support for its date and time (Clock Time Custom).
 Displayed through 13 or 16 characters, example: `-ctc 01:13,27.09.2025`.
 * `-cts` specifies the support of its date and time (but it does not move anywhere) (Clock Time Still).
 Displayed through 13 or 16 characters, example: `-cts 1:13,27.9.2025`.
 * `-ctz` specifies the change in the temporary zone (Clock Time Zone).
 Displayed through 2 or 6 characters, example: `-ctz p1`.
+* `-afa` specifies the frequencies to switch the radio station from a low signal to a better.
+Alternative Frequencies List (A method).
+Displayed through 2 or many characters, example: `-afa 87.6 107`.
+* `-afaf` specifies the file support for Alternative Frequencies List (A method).
+Displayed through 1, example: `-afaf 1`.

 ### Clock calibration (only if experiencing difficulties)